microsoft/WindowsAppSDK-Samples/docs/samples-guidelines.md

 ##### Setup status checks on https://github.com/microsoft/WindowsAppSDK-Samples/settings/branches
 In Branch Protection rules

-Click Edit on the main branch and add your new pipeline to the collection of other pipelines in "Require status checks to pass before merging"
+Click "Edit" on the main branch and add your new pipeline to the collection of other pipelines in "Require status checks to pass before merging"

 Warning: it might take a while for your new pipeline to show up.
 Please don't just add the the check with the individual job with a specific config and platform.
 Make sure to add the full "SamplesCI-<FeatureName>"

 If you do not have permissions to modify these settings, please ask one of the admins to help you do so.